tabpeter/demo_plmmr/README.md

 -   `get_eigen_times.R` and `get_plmm_fit_time.R` both extract time stamps from the log files of each model fit.
 The goal here was to break down how much time is spent in the eigendecomposition step as compared to how much time is spend in the actual model fitting.

 -   `fig.R` has the code I used for creating figures

+# Caveats

+This demonstration is run to illustrate the accessibility and performance of **plmmr** on a laptop; I ran these results on a single thread using my 2025 MacBook Pro.
+Performance of **plmmr** can be dramatically faster if one uses [OpenBLAS](http://www.openmathlib.org/OpenBLAS/) instead of the default BLAS.
+We encourage users to examine this avenue as a possible speedup.

 # References